huggingface/blog/researcher-dataset-sharing.md

 #### Spotlight

-[`Spotlight`](https://github.com/Renumics/spotlight) is a tool that allows you you to interactively explore datasets on the Hub with one line of code.
+[`Spotlight`](https://github.com/Renumics/spotlight) is a tool that allows you to interactively explore datasets on the Hub with one line of code.

 <p align="center"><a href="https://github.com/Renumics/spotlight"><img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/scalable-data-inspection/speech_commands_vis_s.gif" width="100%"/></a></p>